Daninet/buffer-collection/README.md

 buf.compact()
 -------
 Merges internal array of buffers to a single buffer.
-It is called when data becomes very fragmented and the performance should be improved.
+It should be called when data becomes very fragmented.

 buf.count
 -------